Controversial Bill Tabled in National Assembly

 South Africa’s Protection of Information Bill is a confusing and highly controversial piece of proposed legislation.
-I’ve wanted to write about it in the blog but it’s pretty heady and when I think I understand the basic points – the situation changes.
+I’ve wanted to write about it in the blog, but it’s pretty heady.
+When I think I understand the basic points – the situation changes.
 On September 20, the bill was “unexpectedly removed” from the Parliamentary Programme of South Africa’s ruling ANC party.
 This happened just before its scheduled debate in the National Assembly.
 The reason given was to “allow for further public consultation on the Bill with interest groups, civil society, and members of the public”.
 The Bill is now “tabled” in the National Assembly where it “sits in limbo”.

 The Protection of Information Bill aims to regulate the “classification, protection, and dissemination of state information, weighing state national interests against transparency and freedom of expression”.

 To appear on the Parliamentary Programme again, the bill must first go before the Chief Whips Forum and then the Parliamentary Programme Committee.
-Chief Whips Forum leaders include Chief Whip Mathole Serofo Motshekga, Deputy Chief Whip Mathole Serofo Motshekga, and Chief Whip of the National Council of Provinces (NCOP) Nosipho Dorothy Ntwanambi.
+Chief Whips Forum leaders include Chief Whip Mathole Serofo Motshekga and Chief Whip of the National Council of Provinces (NCOP) Nosipho Dorothy Ntwanambi.

 Part of the controversy over the Bill is its broad definition of “national interests”.
 Critics argue that coupled with widely granted powers to classify documents as secret in the name of national interest, the Bill is harmful to transparent government in South Africa.
 It advocates harsh penalties for disclosing classified information.
 Many think that the proposed Bill does not follow South Africa’s Constitution but the ANC government strongly denies that the Bill is in any way illegal.